'We Just Keep Adding Crap On': Video Of West St. Paul Traffic Stop Goes Viral

 “You’re batting 1000 today,” the officer says, and not for the last time.

-Police then inform the driver there’s a theft warrant (with $500 bail) out for her arrest.
+Police then inform the driver there’s a theft warrant out for her arrest.

 When pressed on if there’s any marijuana in the car, the driver admits as much and shows the officer where it is.